RAprogramm/RAprogramm/README.md

 ### Hello, my name is Rozanov Andrei 👋

+Linux and Vim user

-- 💞️ I’m looking for any job like programmer (even for minimal salary)
+- 💞️ I’m looking for any job like programmer

+I have experience with:
+ - JavaScript, HTML, CSS
+ - GoLang
+ - Python
+ - Lua

 <!---